Hartecky/Auto-BLAST-tool/README.md

 ## Description:

-CLI program which job is to find and download all avalaible DNA sequences using NCBI nucleotide BLAST (blastn) in an automatic way.
+Python program with CLI (Command Line Interface), which job is to find and download all avalaible DNA sequences using NCBI nucleotide BLAST (blastn) in an automatic way using web-scrapping.
 User is providing arguments like:
 ```
 - -q , --query      Nucleotide sequence query